Table of Contents

 Talk to people, not above them.

 Clear communication helps people understand messages and limits the chances of misunderstandings.
 In the school setting, clarity is essential for all messaging.
-Some areas to consider are schedules and student performance.
+Key areas to consider are schedule changes and student performance.
+Provide language translation for ESL families.

 #2: Conciseness